 iPhone 16, iPhone 16 Plus, iPhone 16 Pro, iPhone 16 Pro Max

-Models that do not support the update
+Models that are not eligible to for update

-Beta vs. general release: what to expect
+Beta vs. general release: What to expect

 Bottom line